digiscot/digiscot-website/pages/onedigital.md

 <a class="btn btn-primary btn-lg" href="http://email.scvo.org.uk/t/r-559C24ADCD2257192540EF23F30FEDED">eBulletin- March 2016</a> <a class="btn btn-primary btn-lg" href="http://email.scvo.org.uk/t/r-DA087C0836F79ED32540EF23F30FEDED">eBulletin- May 2016</a>

-## Local Evaluation Partner

-We are looking to appoint a local evaluation partner to assist us with analysing and interpreting the evidence collected from the One Digital project at SCVO.
-The deadline for responses has now passed.
-If you would like to find out more please contact us at [onedigital@scvo.org.uk](mailto:onedigital@scvo.org.uk)

-<a class="btn btn-primary btn-lg" href="/files/Project Evaluation brief.pdf">Project Evaluation Brief</a>

 ## Senior Leadership Action Learning

 Senior leadership action learning is now well under way.
 If you'd still like to find out more about ALS please check our: